 - Remove any dead plants.

-- Control the number of insects in the lawn.
+- Control number of insects in the lawn.

-- Cover the soil with an inch-thick layer of mulch.
+- Cover soil with inch-thick layer of mulch.

 - Fertilize as needed.